 Today’s students and recent grads want to know that their first or second job out of school is going to be impactful.
-Make sure your Employer Profile on Handshake speaks to your mission and goals.
+Make sure your Company Profile on Handshake speaks to your mission and values.
 But don’t leave it up to students to research your company on their own.
 Reach out to qualified students and use that as an opportunity to give more insight into your company culture.
 For example, share “day in the life” stories from current employees or thoughtful short videos that feature cross-functional senior leaders.

 Tip: If you’re attaching your virtual session to your message, provide students with a preview of what they can expect.
 This is an opportunity to expose candidates to your brand and your values, and holds your team accountable—while prioritizing student interest based on those most qualified.

 Download our free guide for more ideas on how to make your brand shine throughout the candidate experience.

 At every touchpoint, establish transparency, open up the dialogue and lay out position expectations as early as possible.
 Tailor the session for your attendees—ask engaged students to message you with one question they’d like answered by the end of the virtual career fair.
 Highlight exactly why new hires should want to pursue opportunities with your employer.
 When students have a great experience, they’re more likely to promote your company with their peers by “word of mouth.”

 4. Make it memorable